Xilinx/RFNoC-HLS-ATSC-RX/README.md

 ![xsim](https://github.com/Xilinx/RFNoC-HLS-ATSC-RX/blob/master/figures/xsim.png?raw=true)

 ##### Higher Throughput
 As mentioned earlier, target sample rates were not met so there is room for improvement.
-A "v2" of the RX Filter, DC Blocker, and AGC blocks being worked on are more highly optimized but fail timing and are not in a state to run on hardware.
-Reed-Solomon v2 passed all HLS timing and utilization checks but did not work on hardware when instantiated with RX Filter, FPLL (or RX Filter-FPLL), DC Blocker, AGC (or DC Blocker-AGC), Viterbi, and Deinterleaver.
-A critical warning on timing could potentially (and randomly) occur but Reed-Solomon v2 has also shown to not work with no critical warnings reported with all those blocks instantiated.
-It seems that when more CEs are instantiated, there is a higher chance of critical warnings on timing and/or CEs not working when they otherwise would if less CEs were instantiated.
-However, Reed-Solomon v2 has been verified to work on hardware when it was the only CE instantiated along with a DDC and 8 FIFOs filled in the image.
+A "v2" of the RX Filter, DC Blocker, and AGC blocks being worked on are more highly optimized but fail timing so they are not in a state to run on hardware.
+Reed-Solomon v2 passed all HLS timing and utilization checks but functioned erratically on hardware even when no critical warnings were reported from the build.

 Current implementations and more details on the blocks discussed above are in [blocks\_in\_progress].